DiegoAraque21/Situacion-Problema-Metodos/README.md

 ## Regular Expressions

-- Object Keys: ^(".\*?")(:) -> It detects every set of characters inside of wuotation marks and it has to end with a colo.
-Also It only matches if the beginning of the line matches this conditions.
+- Object Keys: ^("[-\w:]+")(?=:) -> It detects every set of characters inside of quotation marks and it has to end with a colon.
+It only matches if the beginning of the line matches this conditions.
-- String: ^".\*?" -> It only matches the beginning of the line with any set of characters inside wuotation marks.
+- String: ^".\*?"(?![:] -> It only matches the beginning of the line with any set of characters inside wuotation marks.
 - Numbers: ^[-+]?\d*\.?\d+[eE]?[-+]?\d* -> It only matches when the beginning of the line has any of the numbers described in the JSON tokens section.
 - Whitespaces: ^\s+ -> It only matches in the beginning of the line for one or more spaces.
 - Puntuation: ^[{}\[\]:,] -> It matches in the beginning of a line where one of this characters ({}[]:,) is found